jnozzi/cocoadev.com/markdown/CenteringInsideNSScrollView.md

 	// Probably the best way to move the bounds origin.
 	// Make sure that the scrollToPoint contains integer values
-	// or the General/NSView will smear the drawing under certain circumstances.
+	// or the NSView will smear the drawing under certain circumstances.
 	[self scrollToPoint:[self constrainScrollPoint:clipRect.origin]];
-	General/self superview] reflectScrolledClipView:self];
+	self superview] reflectScrolledClipView:self];
 }

 @end